 Corona, Covid-19, SARS-CoV-2

 Corona-viruses are a family of viruses that range from the common cold to MERS.
-COVID-19 is the name given by WHO to the disease that is caused by a novel (new) corona-virus.
-This novel corona-virus (now called SARS-CoV-2) is mainly transmitted through droplets generated when an infected person coughs, sneezes, or exhales.
-These droplets do not float in the air for long, and eventually fall on floors, tabletops or surfaces.
-Infected person may transfer viruses to objects (like knobs, utensils) and other surfaces s/he touches if his/her hand has traces of saliva, nasal discharge etc.
+COVID-19 is the name given by WHO to the disease that is caused by a novel (new) coronavirus.
+This novel coronavirus (now called SARS-CoV-2) is mainly transmitted through droplets generated when an infected person coughs, sneezes, or exhales.
+These droplets float in the air for for some time, and then fall on floors, tabletops or surfaces.
+An infected person may transfer viruses to objects (like knobs, utensils) and other surfaces s/he touches if his/her hand has traces of saliva, nasal discharge, etc.

 Since the beginning of this millennium, the world has seen outbreaks like SARS, MERS, Bird Flu, Swine Flu, Zika, Ebola, etc.

 There may be many reasons for these outbreaks: